bruzzem1/STA-145-Final-Project/README.md

-# STA 145 Final Project – Replication Package
+# STA 145 Final Project

 **Research question:**
 How is a representative’s age related to their years of congressional service (measured as number of terms)?